Ur of the Chaldeans

 distinguish Abraham’s Ur from other cities that may share the same name.
 (1)

-Haran died in the presence of his father Terah in the land of his birth, in Ur of the Chaldeans.
+Haran died in the presence of his father Terah in the land of his birth, in Ur of

-Terah took Abram his son, and Lot the son of Haran, his grandson, and Sarai his daughter-in-law,
+Terah took Abram his son, and Lot the son of Haran, his grandson, and Sarai his

-of Canaan; and they went as far as Haran, and settled there.
+enter the land of Canaan; and they went as far as Haran, and settled there.
 (Gen 11:31)

 1. Arnold BT, "Babylonians" in Peoples of the Old Testament World (ed.
 Hoerth A,